VeinsOfTheEarth/RivGraph/docs/source/maskmaking/index.rst

 - `DeepWaterMap  <https://github.com/isikdogan/deepwatermap>`_ is a trained deep convolutional neural network that you can apply to Landsat/Sentinel multispectral imagery to create your own masks.
 You can also improve DeepWaterMap's base model by adding more training data.
 Requires some knowledge of Tensorflow.

-- A recent development as of April 2023 is the release of the *Segment Anything Model* `(SAM) <https://segment-anything.com/>`_ from Meta Research which allows rapid segmentation of any image, including satellite imagery.
-The SAM model has an API in Python via `segment-geospatial <https://github.com/opengeos/segment-geospatial>`_ that could be used for rapid identification of water from various satellite imagery sources, e.g. Planet or Landsat.
+- Modern segmentation models such as the *Segment Anything Model* `(SAM) <https://segment-anything.com/>`_ can also be useful for rapid water masking.
+The Python package `segment-geospatial <https://github.com/opengeos/segment-geospatial>`_ provides one route for applying these models to geospatial imagery.